SatyamSinha-Codealchemy/SatyamSinha-Codealchemy/readme.md

 ---

 ## ⚡ **Professional Snapshot**
 I’m Satyam — a learner with the mindset of a builder.
-Even though I’m new to GitHub, I bring a blend of **software engineering**, **game development**, and **ML fundamentals** that help me build clean, functional, and user-focused products.
+I work across software engineering, game development, and machine learning to create clean, functional, and user-focused digital solutions.
+My approach blends structured thinking, technical depth, and a commitment to building systems that perform reliably in real use cases.

 I work at the intersection of: